hhandika/segul/README.md

 2. Relaxed phylip
 3. Fasta

 All of the formats are supported in interleave and sequential.
+The app supports both DNA and amino acid sequences.

 Supported partition formats: